AlexParker82/Weather_Dashboard/README.md

 ## Description
 Weather search application that uses HTML, CSS, Bootstrap and Javascript/JQuery to let users search for current and 7 day weather forecasts for any city worldwide.
 Also saves searched cities in local storage to quickly access recently searched cities.
+Uses the OpenWeatherMap API for fetching weather data.

 ## Deployed URL
 https://alexparker82.github.io/Weather_Dashboard/